codeface-io/SwiftObserver/README.md

 }
 ```

 `whenFulfilled` is available on all buffered observables that have an optional message type.
 It provides an unwrapped message as soon as one is available.
-If `latestMessage` is still `nil`, `whenFulfilled` starts an anonymous observation of the buffered observable.
+If `latestMessage` is still `nil`, `whenFulfilled` starts an adhoc observation of the buffered observable.
+It stops that observation as soon as the buffered observable has sent a non-optional message.

 If you hold on to a promise directly, its observations still get cleaned up, since a promise actively stops being observed after the first time it sends a message or gets fulfilled.
 In the above example this just means that the buffered observable stops observing its underlying promise, as soon as that promise was fulfilled.